w3labkr/nextjs-supabase-dashboard/README.md

 - CKEditor 5 + Supabase Upload Adapter
 - PWA (Progressive Web Apps)

-> The administrator page cannot be viewed on the demo page.
-> Check the files in the `app/dashboard/admin` directory.

 ## Table of Contents

 - [NextJS with Supabase Auth](#nextjs-with-supabase-auth)